-The 2016 Positive Impact Bond combines the best of E&S loans standards (e.g., Equator Principles), Socially Responsible Investment (SRI), and Green Bonds Principles standards, with a high level of independent assurance provided by both VIGEO and EY.
+This first Positive Impact Bond combines the best of E&S loans standards (Equator Principles, etc), Socially Responsible Investment (SRI) and Green Bonds Principles Standards, with a high level of independent assurance provided by both VIGEO and EY.

-Such a robust ESG (or Positive Impact) structuring is realized by a "Green" dedicated team that also implements Societe Generale's E&S policies within Societe Generale's Corporate and Investment Banking division.
+Such a robust "ESG (or Positive Impact) structuration" is realized by a "Green" dedicated team that also implements the Societe Generale's E&S policies within Societe Generale's Corporate and Investment Banking division.